moe-serifu-circle/moe-serifu-agent/docs/CONTRIBUTING.md

 * Use `snake_case` for the names of functions and local variables.
 * Use `CamelCase` for the names of classes.
-* In general, PEP-8 should be followed, except for where it does not make sense.
-The explicit cases where this can be ignored:
+* In general, PEP-8 should be followed, except for where it negatively impacts readibility and maintainibility in the code.
+The cases where PEP-8 is explicitly permitted to be ignored, in general, are as follows:
   * Global exception Handlers that catch all exceptions are permitted (at the top-level of execution only).
 Ensure that they properly send the exceptions somewhere (e.g. logging), and that they don't just swallow them.
   * Shadowing global imports with local identifiers (e.g. it's okay to have a parameter called `id`).
+  * A single-line comment that comes after a line of code is permitted to do so with any number of spaces.
+For example, rather than `x += 4  # adds four` (the standard required by PEP-8), it is permissible to do `x += 4 # adds four`, or any other number of spaces within reason.

 ### Architecture Changes